 you have not this authority, the churches did not possess it, nor do the assemblies either; and if the apostle sends a confidential delegate to accomplish this very delicate task, and if he writes to him in particular, in order that *he* may know how he ought to behave, it is nonsense to say that this is an authorization, and even a command for all to do the same.
 By saying so, one denies authority.

-In your parable you speak of the appointment of judges; if judges represent the emperor&#8217;s authority by executing justice, and if their nomination be placed in the hands of a confidential person (and that is the case here) to arrogate to oneself the right of appointing a judge is to usurp the rights of a sovereign.
-The mission of Timothy and Titus was an act of authority on the apostle&#8217;s part; can you not understand this, sir?
+In your parable you speak of the appointment of judges; if judges represent the emperor's authority by executing justice, and if their nomination be placed in the hands of a confidential person (and that is the case here) to arrogate to oneself the right of appointing a judge is to usurp the rights of a sovereign.
+The mission of Timothy and Titus was an act of authority on the apostle's part; can you not understand this, sir?
 And the exercise of the authority which had been confided to them, as well as instructions for the application of this authority, do not belong to every one.
 Do you deny the mission of these delegates of the apostle to have been an act of authority; and that what Titus and Timothy did, they did in virtue of that authority?
 Have you that authority?
 No, you have not.
-Let me once more place the expressions of the apostle before you&#8212; &#8220;These things I write unto thee, hoping to come unto thee shortly.
-But if I tarry long, that thou mayest know how *thou* oughtest to behave thyself,&#8221; etc. These words of the apostle are only addressed to his confidential delegate; they served to direct his conduct in a task which the apostle had himself entrusted him with.
+Let me once more place the expressions of the apostle before you -- "These things I write unto thee, hoping to come unto thee shortly.
+But if I tarry long, that thou mayest know how thou oughtest to behave thyself," etc. These words of the apostle are only addressed to his confidential delegate; they served to direct his conduct in a task which the apostle had himself entrusted him with.
 He was not bound to shew the letter to any one.
 Even if he did so, no one was bound to act according to its contents excepting himself.
 Thanks be to God, there would be light for us all in the letter; by it also the behaviour of Timothy might be judged; but not one word of the letter is addressed to the assembly.
-Why &#8220;If I tarry&#8221;?
+Why "If I tarry"?
 What would his delay mean, if it were a question of an absolute command for all Christians and for all times?
-Would it be a command for the Christians of that time, to whom the apostle&#8217;s letter was not at all addressed, and to whom Timothy was not obliged to communicate it, to whom also he probably never shewed it, since this letter was confidential?
-Is it thought that Titus shewed to the Cretans the letter which confidentially declares that the Cretans are always liars, evil beasts, slow bellies; and that consequently he was to &#8220;rebuke them sharply&#8221;?
-When the apostle says to Titus, &#8220;exhort and
+Would it be a command for the Christians of that time, to whom the apostle's letter was not at all addressed, and to whom Timothy was not obliged to communicate it, to whom also he probably never shewed it, since this letter was confidential?
+Is it thought that Titus shewed to the Cretans the letter which confidentially declares that the Cretans are always liars, evil beasts, slow bellies; and that consequently he was to "rebuke them sharply"?
+When the apostle says to Titus, "exhort and

 {381}